 For me this was the finest recital of all the concerts I attended at this festival.
 Janusz Olejniczak at the top of his form!
 All of my observations above apply (he has learned to perfectly transfer his knowledge of the Pleyel or Erard to the Bechstein concert grand he played here).
 His range of refined sound and its quality were ravishing.
 I would like to add a few individual comments to pieces that particularly affected me.

-Janusz engaged the audience in self-effacing, delightful and humourous banter during his recital which gave a warm and friendly intimacy and sense of improvised communication to the proceedings.
+Janusz engaged the audience in self-effacing, delightful and humourous banter in refined French during his recital which gave a warm and friendly intimacy and sense of improvised communication to the proceedings.
 'What am I playing next?' was one question he asked us during the first half.
 'I cannot remember!' with a finger to his temple and a despairing shake of the head.
 He speaks fluent French.

 Programme